vyperfun/vyper.fun/2/calling_a_contract.md

-# Chapter 10: Calling a Contract from a Contract
+# Chapter 10: Calling a Contract

 ## Put it to the test